World Travel Awards Winner Machu Travel Peru 2025

 • Note: Purchase tickets in advance because of high demand

-The Classic Designed Route combines iconic views of the citadel with exploration of sacred sites.
+The Classic Circuit Route combines iconic views of the citadel with exploration of sacred sites.
 This section also allows you to capture another of Machu Picchu’s most wonderful postcard photos.
 Its temples, plazas, and other architectural complexes offer an excellent glimpse into the Inca era.
-Thanks to its balance of viewpoints and archaeological sites, best suited for families, photography, and history lovers.
+Thanks to its balance of viewpoints and archaeological sites, this route is best suited for families, photography, and history lovers.

 Machu Picchu Entrance Ticket Prices: Route 2-A